Ockenfuss/tipps/CommandLineTipps.md

 ## Filesystem
 ### Partitions & Creation
 A physical storage device is usually divided in partitions to create logical disks for the OS.
 The partition table contains the information about the partitions.
 On each partition, a different filesystem can be implemented.
+To edit partitions, the graphical frontend **gparted** is highly recommended!
 ```bash
 fdisk -l #List partition tables.
 Also lists the physical device names
 fdisk /dev/sda #start interactive mode on disk /dev/sda.
 E.g. 'p' will list information about the partitions on this disk.